JayLi1209/FireNet/README.md

 ## We are considering deploying the website!

+#### Currently, only certain states are supported.
+Check back later for progress!

 Made by Daniel Little, Junhao Hui (data training, model building), Xutong Sun, and Yuanhe Li (frontend & backend) during Hackathon IX.